kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life.md

 - Explain how learning happens in the brain, and apply this knowledge to improve your learning process.
 - Implement methods to improve your executive functioning skills.
 - Implement self-directed learning using simple steps and frameworks.
+- Use tools (e.g. AI writing assistants) to improve your learning process.

 ## Getting Focused